algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 If the player fall of the desk, he will die and will be teleported to the start of the level.

-If the player doesn't move for 5 seconds, a hint dialogue will appear.
-The hint dialogue will be a simple dialogue box with a text.
+If the player doesn't move for 5 seconds at first, a hint dialogue will appear.
+(Once triggered it will not show up) The hint dialogue will be a simple dialogue box with a text.
 It will explain to the player that he can move by pressing the ZQSD keys.